bbgdzxng1/cta608-in-vbi/README.md

 ### Line-21 Captions

+The four magic docs that explain how to construct 608 pairs are...
 - [Title-47, from The Man.](https://www.ecfr.gov/current/title-47/chapter-I/subchapter-C/part-79)
 - CTA [Line 21 Data Services (ANSI/CTA-608-E S-2019).](https://shop.cta.tech/products/line-21-data-services) Now freely-available from CTA.
+Contains useful implementation details, including extended chararacter sets which are not covered in Title-47.
+- The Closed Captioning Handbook, ROBSON, Gary D (Elsevier).
+Note: this hard-to-find book is an excellent reference.
+Robson was involved in the development of both 608 and 708.
+This book is a great companion to Title-47 and CTA-608-E.
+  - [2004 Edition](https://garydrobson.com/books/closed-captioning-books/the-closed-captioning-handbook/)
+  - [Closed Captions, V-Chip & Other VBI data](https://garydrobson.com/2014/04/16/closed-captions-v-chip-and-other-vbi-data/)
+- McPoodle's [CC codes](http://www.theneitherworld.com/mcpoodle/SCC_TOOLS/DOCS/CC_CODES.HTML) and [CC characters](http://www.theneitherworld.com/mcpoodle/SCC_TOOLS/DOCS/CC_CHARS.HTML).
+Credit to McPoodle for reverse-engineering SCCs before _"accessibility-standards became accessible to the public"_.
+It should be cross-referenced to Title-47 and CTA-608-E, and should not be considered reference material (since it is reverse engineered), but is a useful quick guide.
+It may contain implementation errors.

+Other useful material...
 - FFmpeg's [readeia608 documentation](https://ffmpeg.org/ffmpeg-filters.html#readeia608) and [source code](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_readeia608.c).
 Credit: Paul.
 - [sccyou](https://github.com/amiaopensource/sccyou).
 A bash script for converting line-21s to SCC.
 Credit: Dave Rice & Paul.
-- McPoodle's [CC codes](http://www.theneitherworld.com/mcpoodle/SCC_TOOLS/DOCS/CC_CODES.HTML) and [CC characters](http://www.theneitherworld.com/mcpoodle/SCC_TOOLS/DOCS/CC_CHARS.HTML).
-Credit to McPoodle for reverse-engineering SCCs before _"accessibility-standards became accessible to the public"_.
-- The Closed Captioning Handbook, ROBSON, Gary D (Elsevier).
-Note: this hard-to-find book is an excellent reference.
-Robson was involved in the development of both 608 and 708.
-  - [2004 Edition](https://garydrobson.com/books/closed-captioning-books/the-closed-captioning-handbook/)
-  - [Closed Captions, V-Chip & Other VBI data](https://garydrobson.com/2014/04/16/closed-captions-v-chip-and-other-vbi-data/)
 - The History of Closed Captions by Chris Lott.
   - [The analog era](https://hackaday.com/2021/04/14/history-of-closed-captions-the-analog-era/)
   - [entering the digital era](https://hackaday.com/2021/05/27/history-of-closed-captions-entering-the-digital-era/)